Options for Elementary/Early Childhood Education Majors

 Early Childhood (Pre-K through grade 3)

 Students may select any academic subject major (students often select psychology).
-The Education Department highly recommends a two-concentration Interdisciplinary Studies major with concentrations in psychology and another subject area (English, math or a self-designed concentration recommended)
+The Curriculum and Learning Department highly recommends a two-concentration Interdisciplinary Studies major with concentrations in psychology and another subject area (Child, Families and Community Studies, English, History, Sociology, Anthropology, a World Language, or the arts are recommended)

 Elementary/Collaborative (grades 1-6)

 Students may select any academic subject major (report card subjects are recommended).
-The Education Department highly recommends a two-concentration Interdisciplinary Studies major with concentrations in English or math, and a report card subject area or a self-designed concentration.
+The Curriculum and Learning Department highly recommends a two-concentration Interdisciplinary Studies major with concentrations in English: Language, Literature & Writing, and any report-card related subject area, including a Social Studies discipline (ANT, GEO, HIS, PSC, SOC), a science (BIO, CHE, CSC, ENV, ESC, MAR, or MAT) or a World Language or linguistics concentration.

 Recommended Report Card Subject Area Concentrations